-Methuselah is a date palm that Dr. Elaine Solowey sprouted from a 2,000 date seed.
+Methuselah is a date palm that Dr. Elaine Solowey sprouted from a 2,000-year-old date seed.
 This seed, among others, was found during the excavations of Masada in the mid 1960’s.
 In 2005, several of these seeds were obtained by the Louis L. Borick Natural Medicine Research Center of the Hadassah Medical Organization, which gave them to Dr. Elaine Solowey at the Center for Sustainable Agriculture.
 Dr. Solowey successfully germinated one of these seeds, which sprouted into a young date palm.

-Initially thought to be botanically impossible, this successful project has been featured in the New York Times, National Geographic and other publications.
+Initially thought to be botanically impossible, this successful project has been featured in the New York Times, National Geographic, and other publications.
 Today, Methuselah has a permanent home in the Arava Institute research park on Kibbutz Ketura.
 In the future, the hope is for Methuselah, a male tree, to be bred with a female to produce the same date variety eaten commonly in ancient Judea, where it was valued as much for its delicious flavor as for its medicinal properties.

 THE STORY OF METHUSELAH: THE DATE PALM SPROUTED FROM A 2000 YEAR OLD SEED

 Ancient date seeds were discovered in the 1960’s during Professor Yigal Yadin’s archaeological excavations of Masada, King Herod’s famous palace on the shore of the Dead Sea.
 The seeds were completely buried under rubble for centuries.
 Discovered at the entrance to the Northern Palace close to ancient food stores, the seeds were radio-carbon dated to approximately 2000 years ago; perhaps they were consumed by the rebels who took refuge at Masada during the Great Revolt against the Romans in the 1st Jewish War (66-73 AD).